Childhood and Education Journey of Arnold Schwarzenegger in Timeline

 May 18, 2019: Attacked in South Africa

-On May 18, 2019, while visiting South Africa, Arnold Schwarzenegger was attacked and dropkicked from behind while giving autographs at a local school.
-He suffered no injuries and declined to press charges against the attacker.
+On May 18, 2019, while visiting South Africa, Arnold Schwarzenegger was attacked and dropkicked from behind while signing autographs; he was unharmed and declined to press charges against the attacker.

-In October 2019, Arnold Schwarzenegger expressed his admiration of Jürgen Klopp's Liverpool, showcasing his interest in European football.
+In October 2019, Arnold Schwarzenegger expressed his admiration of Jürgen Klopp's Liverpool.

 In 2020, 23 years after his first surgery, Arnold Schwarzenegger underwent a surgery for a new aortic valve.